forcedotcom/cli/releasenotes/sfdx/README.md

     Your work-life on Windows just got a little easier, how great is that?

 * NEW: When the `project generate manifest` command runs into an unknown metadata type, such as from a misspelled metadata file, the error now includes handy suggestions for one or more similar metadata types that the command _does_ know about. (source-deploy-retrieve PR [#948](https://github.com/forcedotcom/source-deploy-retrieve/pull/948)

-* FIX: We now bundle Node.js version 18.15.0 in the installers.
-When we upgraded to 18.16.0, we saw issues around source conversion, deployment, and retrieval.
-If you install with `npm`, we recommend you not use Node.js 18.16.0 at this time.
-See [this pinned issue](https://github.com/forcedotcom/cli/issues/2125) for details.

 * FIX: The `project deploy|retrieve start` commands now support these metadata types: